golang/dep/docs/Gopkg.toml.md

 You have a project: `github.com/yourusername/awesomeproject`.

-`github.com/foo/bar` is dependecy for your project.
+`github.com/foo/bar` is a dependency  for your project.

 Here `dep` evaluates the `Gopkg.toml` files of both these packages as follows.